vitest-dev/eslint-plugin-vitest/docs/rules/valid-title.md

 Note: If you'd like to use a function or class names inside `describe`, `test` or `it` blocks as a parameter, you must enable vitest's type checking.

-To enable typechecking for vistest make sure settings key is added in your configuration
+To enable typechecking for vitest make sure settings key is added in your configuration

 ```js
 import vitest from "eslint-plugin-vitest";